Collin Malcolm: Paris Basketball

 In July 2023, Malcolm followed coach Iisalo to France and signed with Paris Basketball of the LNB Élite and the EuroCup.
 In February 2024, Paris won the French League Cup title.
 They were also crowned the EuroCup champions, after beating fellow French team Bourg 2–0 in the finals, and thus earning a spot in the next season's EuroLeague.
 Paris also reached the LNB Elite Finals, but finished 2nd by 3–1 loss to AS Monaco.

 On 4 October 2024, Malcolm debuted in the EuroLeague with Paris, in an 80–77 defeat against KK Crvena zvezda, recording six points.

 Hapoel Tel Aviv

-On 13 July, 2025, he signed with Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+On 13 July, 2025, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
+In July 2026, the team parted ways with Malcolm.
+He had signed a two-year deal originally but only played for one year.

+Anadolu Efes

+On July 27, 2026, Malcolm signed with Anadolu Efes of the Turkish Basketball Super League (BSL) and the EuroLeague.